Aviva says will compensate customers sold wrong annuities

-LONDON British insurer Aviva plc said on Saturday it would compensate around 250 annuity customers who had been short-changed because of an error in its sales process.
+LONDON Insurer Aviva said on Saturday it would compensate around 250 annuity customers who had been short-changed because of an error in its sales process.

 The Telegraph newspaper reported on Saturday that Aviva had discovered staff had sold hundreds of customers inappropriate pensions in 2013.